fmitchell259/NetworkSimulator/README.md

 the packetsArrived list, the nodes themselves or the droppedPackets list.
 My plan is to set up functionality to determine the fastest route round the network before implementing multiple iterations.

+The system also detects packets from sent from streaming services and does not make a request for missing parts.
+Instead drops the data into my droppedPackets list.

+After one iteration the system examines the time each packet has taken to arrive at its destination.
+This lets us see which node is the best choice for any journey, from each node to the other, throughout the network.

+This is in turn will allow the system to automatically adjust its routing table as need arises.